SamAlber/python-bash-log-scripts/README.md

-# Simple Scripts
+# Bash Log Parsing Scripts (II Variant)

-This repository shows some of my scripts for exam.log script format
+This branch was created to store an alternative bash option to the python scripts we've created in feature/1